S&T Fellowship Program Areas

 Anticipated placement opportunities: Any federal agency in Washington, D.C. that partners with AAAS

-Spend a year contributing scientific and technical expertise to judicial administration, operations, education programs, protocol and discovery, or courtroom technology while learning first-hand about contemporary policy issues facing the judiciary.
+The Judicial Branch Fellowship* affords scientists and engineers the unique opportunity to contribute to the most challenging science policy issues facing the federal courts today.
+A judicial placement allows an S&T Policy Fellow to contribute scientific and technical expertise to judicial administration, operations, education programs, protocol and discovery, or courtroom technology while learning first-hand about contemporary policy issues facing the judiciary.
+Judicial fellows are committed to fusing science with policy and the law.

 * This program area is open to applicants with a minimum of three years of post-doctoral professional experience.
 Applicants who also hold a J.D. degree or have legal experience are preferred.